machinewrapped/gpt-subtrans/readme.md

 - `--scenethreshold`:
   Number of seconds between lines to consider it a new scene.

-- `--batchthreshold`:
-  Number of seconds between lines to consider starting a new batch of subtitles to translate.
-  Smaller batches take longer and cost more, but introduce more sync points and reduce the scope for the AI to drift.
-  This setting is ignored with the new subtitle batcher, as it batches dynamically based on the gaps between lines.

 - `--minbatchsize`:
   Minimum number of lines to consider starting a new batch to send to the translator.